Shopping Cart

 Golden Persian tile refers to tiles that are made in golden or green color.
 Gold-colored tiles are strong and have a lower degree of firing.
 The tile is covered with white tin glaze, and after heating, it is painted with metal chloride.

-Finally, it is placed in the furnace until it is close to melting.
-The smoke that is created in the furnace is the time of revival and creation of brown motifs, which then turn golden and green.
-It is said that this tile is mostly made in Kashan, Ray, Gorgan, Saveh, and Neishabur.
+Finally, the tile is placed in the furnace until it nears melting.
+The smoke created in the furnace marks the moment when brown motifs appear.
+These motifs later turn golden and green.
+This type of tile was mostly made in Kashan, Ray, Gorgan, Saveh, and Neishabur.

 Persian mosaic tile